 If you’re a surfer, this will be a godsend.
 Most of the beaches have excellent surf and you’ll find yourself stopping off at a lot of them!

-If surfing’s not your thing you can just relax at the beach and admire your surroundings.
+If surfing’s not your thing you can just relax at the beach, visit some great national parks such as Myall Lakes National Park.
 Or, you can go for a walk along the numerous coastlines you will see!

 Below are a few of my recommendations for things to do on the drive.